JJJohan/YetAnotherRenderSandbox/README.md

 	* Some simple sanity checks that applies even without Vulkan validation would be good.
 	* Investigate if there's a nicer way to pass through "last frame" textures and buffers through the render graph (used for TAA and Hi-Z occlusion culling)

-Wishlist:
+## Wishlist:
 * Experimenting with basic animation.
 * Get a basic transparency pass in.
 	* Probably need a different test scene to display too.
+* HDR improvements
-* HDR display output is working, but lacks any form of calibration - there's no 'nits' input.
+	* Add some form of calibration - there's no 'nits' input right now.
+	* Render UI to a regular SDR sRGB texture - currently it looks too bright and wrong.
 * Handle asset streaming - currently everything is loaded into a few big buffers with no cheap way to load new data in.
 * Possibly investigate replacing LZ4 compression with 'DirectStorage-like' GPU decompression during loading
 * Look at raytracing!